Defective Medication Lawyers Las Vegas, Nevada

 According to the Centers for Disease Control, approximately 2.2 million Americans required hospitalization over a single year because of serious reactions to medications.
 Worse, over 106,000 hospitalized patients will die each year because of prescribed drugs.

-If you or a loved one has been injured after using prescription medication, or if you have lost a loved one to a defective drug, the distinguished defective medication lawyers at Bertoldo, Baker, Carter & Smith are available to help you seek compensation.
+If you or a loved one has been injured after using prescription medication, or if you have lost a loved one to a defective drug, the distinguished defective medication lawyers at Bertoldo, Baker, Carter, Smith & Cullen are available to help you seek compensation.

 Since 1985, we have been working tirelessly to help those victimized by defective drugs and products stand up for their legal rights and get the compensation they deserve.